Brisbane Heat: Big Bash League 2017-18

 The Heat signed Test opener Matt Renshaw.
 Pakistani leg break bowler Shadab Khan was signed before the season as an international player, and Yasir Shah was later signed as his replacement.
-The Heat started off well by defeating Melbourne Stars, but lost to Renegades in next match.
+The Heat started off well by defeating Melbourne Stars but lost to Renegades in the next match.
 They won one of their next two matches and then beat the Stars and Scorchers.
-However, the Brisbane Heat lost their four remaining matches including a Do-or-die last match against the Renegades, so ending their season.
+However, the Brisbane Heat lost their four remaining matches including a Do-or-die last match against the Renegades, ending their season.

 Big Bash League 2018-19

 The Heat signed Australian fast bowler James Pattinson and Afghan off-spinner Mujeeb Ur Rahman.
 Youth signings included Max Bryant and Jack Prestwidge.
 The Heat faced Adelaide Strikers in their first game of the season and lost by 6 wickets.
-They lost their next two matches against Hurricanes and Sixers, but then beat the Scorchers and the Thunder.
+They lost their next two matches against Hurricanes and Sixers but then beat the Scorchers and the Thunder.
 The next two matches were against the Renegades, the Heat lost the first but won the second.
 The next match against the Thunder was abandoned after a power cut.
 Heat lost their next three matches, but won their last three matches.
-The Heat finished fifth in standings with 6 wins and 7 losses with one match abandoned.
+The Heat finished fifth in the standings with 6 wins and 7 losses with one match abandoned.
 After the season, Brendon McCullum announced his retirement from the BBL.

 Big Bash League 2019-20

 Before the season started Brendon McCullum retired and Daniel Vettori resigned as coach.
 Darren Lehmann re-joined the team as the Head Coach.
 In BBL|02, he guided the Heat to their maiden BBL Title.
 The Heat signed AB de Villiers, as well as Afghan left-arm wrist spinner Zahir Khan and young English opener Tom Banton.
 In the season opener, the Heat lost to the Thunder by 29 runs and then lost the next match to the Stars by 22 runs.
 In the third match of the season, the Heat beat the Sixers by 48 runs, with Chris Lynn smashing 94 off 35 deliveries, including 11 sixes.
 They then lost to the Scorchers by 40 runs.
 They won their next three matches, including a match against the Thunder where Banton hit Arjun Nair for five consecutive sixes.

 After losing to the Scorchers by 34 runs, the Heat won their next match against the Strikers by 6 wickets, where AB de Villiers made his Big Bash debut.
 The ghosts of BBL|07 returned, as the Heat lost their next three matches.
 In the second of these defeats, the Heat collapsed against the Renegades, losing 10 wickets for 36 runs in 55 balls.
-A 71 run victory over the Stars, meant the Heat could qualify for the playoffs by beating the Renegades in their last match.
+A 71-run victory over the Stars, meant the Heat could qualify for the playoffs by beating the Renegades in their last match.
 However, they lost by 7 wickets with Jack Prestwidge dropping some important opportunities, and so were eliminated.